 “The house itself has a high degree of integrity,” she said. “(It) truly merits preservation.”

-Hector Aguilar, who was representing Bowers, disagreed with the assessment.
+Hector Avila, who was representing Bowers, disagreed with the assessment.
 According to him, the house is falling apart at the seams and is a health hazard.
 “I didn’t want to go inside to take pictures of the mold because it’s really hot and I might get sick,” he said, explaining the lack of updated interior photos.